 There are some dogs that can be more likely to suffer from a collapsed trachea than others.
 Although any dog can experience this issue, a collapsed trachea in small dogs can be a problem that is more likely than with larger dogs.

-Susceptible breeds for collapsed trachea include:
+Susceptible breeds for Tracheal collapse may include:

 Because breeds like these are more likely to suffer from the issue, it can be thought that there is a genetic variable behind the problem.
 This is worth keeping in mind if you have one of these breeds, or are interested in adopting a dog that fits into any of them.

-It's also worth keeping in mind that this is a situation that can happen in dogs of all ages, but those who are middle-aged or elderly are more prone to it.
+It's also worth keeping in mind that this is a situaton that can happen in dogs of all ages, but those who are middle-aged or elderly are more prone to it.
 From about 5 years of age, dogs can become increasingly more likely to suffer from with issue.

-Symptoms Of Collapsed Trachea In Dogs
+Symptoms Of Tracheal Collapse In Dogs

 The most obvious signs of collapsed trachea in dogs include coughing.
 If you notice that your dog suddenly experiencing a bout of coughing that is dry, or sounds like the honk of a goose, there's a good chance your dog is suffering from a collapsed trachea.